Health Insurers Are Still Skimping On Mental Health Coverage

 Because of low reimbursement rates, Harbin said, professionals in the mental health and substance abuse fields are not willing to contract with insurers.
 The result is insurance plans with narrow behavioral health networks that do not include enough therapists and other caregivers to meet patient demand.

-For years, insurers have maintained that they are making every effort to comply with the federal mental health parity law of 2008, which was intended to equalize coverage of mental health and other medical conditions.
+For years, insurers have maintained that they are making every effort to comply with the 2008 federal mental health parity law, which was intended to equalize coverage of mental health and other medical conditions.
 And previous research has found that they have gone a long way toward eliminating obvious discrepancies in coverage.
 Most insurers, for example, have dropped annual limits on the number of therapy visits that they will cover.
-Higher copayments and separate deductibles for mental health treatment have become less of a problem.
+Higher co-payments and separate deductibles for mental health treatment have become less of a problem.

 Still, discrepancies appear to continue in the more subtle ways that insurers deliver benefits, including the size of provider networks.